OPS-E2E-PPE/VBA-Docs/api/overview/chart-control.md

 **Applies to:** Access 2013 | Access 2016

-You can use the chart control to embed a chart that displays Microsoft Access data from a form or report.
-You can then edit the chart by using Microsoft Graph from within the form or report.
+Use the chart control to embed a chart that displays Microsoft Access data from a form or report.
+You can then edit the chart by using Graph from within the form or report.

 ## Remarks